Scispirit

 Pre-heat the oven to 230C.
 Mix the flour, salt, oil and yeast together in a large bowl.
 Roast the sunflower seeds and sesame seeds together in a heavy dry iron pan until golden brown and add to the flour mixture.
 Put the linseeds into a cup or bowl and cover well with water to soak them.

 Grease 3 loaf tins, divide the dough into 3 lumps and press them into the tins.
-Leave until risen to a bit more than twice its volume (rising the dough twice is unnecessary with wholemeal flour).
+Leave until risen to a bit more than twice its volume.
 Then drain the linseed and spread it evenly over the top of the loaves (I use a fork for spreading and separating the seeds).
 Bake 25-30 mins, turn out of the tins (the bread should be brown and crusty all round), and leave on a rack to cool.